 - Regularly clean and replace litter.
 Intestinal worm infections are transmitted through feces, so make sure that you are scooping your chicken’s feces out each day to prevent excess fecal matter from building up in your coop.
 Replace your chicken’s litter when it becomes too wet or dirty.

-- Develop supreme hygiene practices.
+- Develop good hygiene practices.
 Keeping a chicken coop clean can be difficult, as chickens are inherently messy.
 However, good sanitation practices are the best way to prevent intestinal worm infestations.
 In addition to regularly changing your chicken’s litter, perform routine cleanings of your chicken coop walls, windows, doors, and any other areas.

 - Don’t leave feed lying around or on the floor.
 Excess feed attracts pests like mice and rats that can harbor intestinal parasites as well, so store feed in closed containers and in appropriate chicken feeders.